 SIPA Regional Specialization

-Students in the School of International and Public Affairs (SIPA) can fulfill SIPA’s requirement for a specialization by completing the Europe Regional Specialization, coordinated by the European Institute.
+Students in the School of International and Public Affairs (SIPA) can fulfill SIPA’s requirement for a specialization by completing the Europe Regional Specialization or the European Foreign Language Specialization, both coordinated by the European Institute.

-Students who elect the Europe Regional Specialization are integrated into the life and functioning of the European Institute.
+Students who elect either European Specialization are integrated into the life and functioning of the European Institute.
 Specialization students receive invitations to key Institute programs, events, and student-faculty functions and are enabled to participate in the broader European studies community on campus.